 The string breaks when installing

 Either you have winded it up to pitch too hard and too quickly, or tighten it too much.
-But more likely it was a defect and would have broken soon enough while playing.
-All in all, it is better that it has broken off from the start.
+But more likely it was defective and would have broken soon enough while playing anyway.
+All in all, it should be considered defective from the start.
 Try to ask for a warranty replacement of your string.

 Never install already used strings

-Although it is perfectly possible to install already used strings, this is to avoid at all cost.
-This can ruin the sound and playability of your strings and this is specially true of gut and synthetic core strings.
+Although it is perfectly possible to install already used strings, this is to avoid at all costs.
+This can ruin the sound and playability of your strings and this is especially true of gut and synthetic core strings.

 To know everything about your violin and bow maintenance, check out my mega guide here.